mrmanian/mrmanian/README.md

 - 🌱 I’m currently studying for an AWS Certified Solutions Architect Associate certification!
 - 📚 I recently completed a 9 course IBM Data Science specialization.
 - 👯 I’m looking to hone and sharpen my skills through working on group or solo projects.
-- 🥅 2020 Goals: Continue learning and become the best version of myself. 💡
+- 🥅 Future Goals: Continue learning and become the best version of myself. 💡
 - ⚡ Some fun facts about me: I love to stock trade 📈, listen to music 🎧, workout 🏋, and watch football 🏈.